 Coincidentally, this general area of the mountain was called the Xihai Peak Forest, quite similar to Huangshan’s Xihai Grand Canyon.

 Peaking out through the mist, the pillars of Tianzi Mountain took on a different shape to those I’d seen the day before.
 Rather than being tall, narrow and straight, the pillars in this area came in a wider variety of shapes.
-Many of them seemed to have little limbs that reached up to the sky from a larger stone base at the bottom.
+Many of them appeared to have little limbs branching out from a larger base, seemingly reaching up to the sky

 And it turned out to be the right choice.
 We reached the platform at the end after several minutes of climbing and were not disappointed with the views.
 We could even spot the next major landmark, the Tianzi Pavilion, far off in the distance.

-As you may have noticed, the word ‘Tian’ (天) appears in many names for landmarks around China, especially in the mountains.
+As you may have noticed, the word ‘Tian’ (天) is repeated over and over again throughout China, especially in mountainous areas.
 But what exactly does it mean?

 天 is commonly translated to English as ‘heaven.’
 But from the Western perspective, heaven is simply an afterlife to which people go after they die.
 And what goes on in heaven has little to no bearing on events down here on earth.